SiobhanBaines/Harry-Potter-Memory-Game/Testing_and_Deployment.md

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/crest-col-md.png)

 I then changed the order round of the col classes and adjusted the media queries which appears to have created the image I desire.
 All four crests together in the centre.

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/crest-col-swap.png)

 ### Issue with switch clause for user selection
-When testing the game I found that everything appeared to work for the first round of the game where only one crest needed to be selected.
+When testing the game, I found that everything appeared to work for the first round of the game where only one crest needed to be selected.
 I tried multiple different methods including a switch statement, a for loop and some nested if statements.
 None worked.
 In the for loop in the second round, it loaded the id of the first click twice before I had clicked on the second crest which I found out by using multiple console logs.
 Below is the result from the for loop. playerArray should be the same as crestArray.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/switch.png)

 With the help of tutor support I found the fix was to call the function using jquery in the same way as I had for Dobby and Messageboard. [$(document).on('click', '.game-btn', function selectHouse() {] instead of [$('.game-btn').click(function selectHouse() {].
-And use the this statement which was so much cleaner.
+Using the 'this' statement which was so much cleaner.

 ### The crests all stay lit at the same time
 When the game lights up the crests, it should switch on and then switch off the crest light up after a pause before lighting up the next crest.